jpchateau/interactive-image-tester/README.md

 The results of the different installations are located in the `installations` directory.
 Browse them and open the `index.html` files in your browser.

+## Frameworks

+**Interactive Image** can be used with different frameworks.
+Browse the `frameworks` directory to see how to use the jQuery plugin with:
+* Angularjs
+* Symfony 5.x with Webpack Encore